Anon-Planet/thgtoa/guide.md

 #### External SSD drive:

-First please see [Appendix K: Considerations for using external SSD drives]
+First please see [Appendix K: Considerations for using external SSD drives:]

 If Trim is supported and enabled by Windows for your external SSD drive.
 There should be no issue in securely deleting data normally just with normal delete commands.
-Additionally, you could also force a Trim using the Windows native Optimize tool (see [Appendix H: Windows Cleaning Tools]):
+Additionally, you could also force a Trim using the Windows native Optimize tool (see [Appendix H: Windows Cleaning Tools:]):

 Just open Windows Explorer, Right Click on your System Drive and click Properties.
 Select Tools.
 Click Optimize and then Optimize again to force a Trim.
 You are done.
 That is probably enough in my opinion.